ND781/MelanomaDetectionAssignment/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
-- References if any...
-- This project was based on [this tutorial](https://www.example.com).
+- UpGrad tutorials on Convolution Neural Networks (CNNs) on the learning platform

 ## Contact
-Created by [@githubusername] - feel free to contact me!
+Created by [@ND781] - feel free to contact me!

 <!-- Optional -->